lexytxt/messagesfrom061/messages/not-guilty.md

 I rushed to her stall,
 where she started to bawl,
-“I fuck everything up,
-it’s all my damn fault.”
+“I'm a total fuck up, it’s all my damn fault.”

-But I didn’t never,
+But I didn’t never—
-I wouldn’t ever,
+I wouldn’t ever—
 force her to repent.

 When I wasn’t a judge,